 First, let’s define a coaching package.

-Once you’ve got a clear idea of how you’d like to help your clients, the next step is to consider how you will offer it.
+Once you’ve clearly identified how you’d like to help your clients, the next step is to consider how you will offer it.

 A life coaching package is quite simply a bundle of offerings; in addition to one-on-one coaching sessions, a few example offerings are listed below: